Bantarus/archethic-battlechain-contract/README.md

 - **Join a Party**: Click the “Join Party” button to join a group of players.
   - You will see a list of available players for combat in the Play Scene.

 - **Combat**: Send your Cypheran into battle by clicking the “Fight” button below each player’s Cypheran card listed in the player finder scroll.
+Each fight consumes 1 energy.

 #### Home Scene: Level Up Your Cypheran

 Before diving into combat, it’s wise to level up your Cypherans in the **Home Scene**.
 Access this scene through the navigation menu bar at the bottom of any scene.
 Here are your options:

-- **Feed**: Provides 20 XP to your Cypheran.
+- **Feed**: Provides 20 XP to your Cypheran and consumes 1 energy.
-- **Heal**: Restores your Cypheran’s health equal to their power.
+- **Heal**: Restores your Cypheran’s health equal to their power and consumes 1 energy.
 - **Sleep**: Refreshes your Cypheran’s energy (available once a day).
 - **Resurrect**: Revives your Cypheran if they are KO’d (available twice a day).